nickelrevie/stocks-28protons-com/README.md

 Latest version: 3.1 (http://stocks.28protons.com/)

+Due to the new IEX API, versions older than 3.1 no longer work and I do not plan on modifying the code to make them work at the moment.

 As of the February 28th, 2019, the site is now on stocks.28protons.com, which is a t2.micro EC2 instance running on AWS.

 Changelog: